 Prostate cancer develops in the prostate gland, part of the male reproductive system.
 In some instances, prostate cancer can have no symptoms.
 However, prostate cancer symptoms can include frequent and/or painful urination, blood in the urine, and stiffness or pain in the lower back.

-Symptoms of prostate cancer can sometimes be similar to BPH or benign prostatic hypertrophy.
-These include: frequent and/or painful urination, blood in the urine, stiffness or pain in the lower back.
-Prostate cancer may be suspected if a PSA (prostate specific antigen) blood test comes back elevated.
-Your doctor will typically recommend a biopsy to see if there are cancerous cells present.
-Typically, a Gleason Score will be assigned based on the number and how aggressive the cancer cells are, giving predictive value to the rate at which the cancer may spread.
-Additional tests including MRI, PET/CT, Ultrasound, blood tests, and a lymph node evaluation may be ordered to further help evaluate the stage of disease.
+This cancer may be suspected if a PSA (prostate specific antigen) blood test comes back elevated.
+Your physician might recommend a biopsy to see if there are cancerous cells present.
+Typically, a Gleason Score will be assigned to the biopsy’s pathology report.
+The Gleason Score gives predictive value to the rate at which the cancer may spread and can help to determine the best treatment regimen.

 Prostate cancer can be slow growing.
 There are also aggressive forms that should be addressed immediately.
 Prostate cancer can metastasize (spread) to surrounding lymph nodes and organs, or to distant organs, especially bones.
 This spread occurs more often if the prostate cancer is not treated in the early stages or if it is discovered at an advanced stage.

 Prostate cancer has many different types of treatments that might be appropriate depending on the aggressiveness of the tumor, the stage of the cancer, and response to certain therapies.
 Depending on these and other factors, prostate cancer can be treated with surgery, radiation therapy, chemotherapy, and/or hormonal therapy to reduce testosterone levels.
 In addition, there are newer, immune-based therapies now available.